Occupational Exposure

 Power plant workers faced extensive asbestos exposure for decades as electrical generation facilities relied heavily on asbestos insulation to protect against extreme heat and fire [1].
-From coal-fired plants to nuclear facilities, asbestos was woven into virtually every component of power generation equipment.
+From coal-fired plants to nuclear facilities, the mineral was woven into virtually every component of power generation equipment.
 If you or a family member worked at a power plant and has been diagnosed with mesothelioma, you may be entitled to significant compensation from multiple sources.

 Executive Summary